Magnitude 6.4 earthquake shakes parts of Northern California | Science-Environment

 The earthquake came just days after a small magnitude 3.6 earthquake struck the San Francisco Bay Area, waking up thousands of people before 4 a.m.
 Saturday and causing minor damage.

-That earthquake was centered in El Cerrito, about a 25-kilometer drive to downtown San Francisco.
+That earthquake was centered in El Cerrito, about a 16-mile (25-kilometer) drive to downtown San Francisco.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)